Official Backstory of Rare Dirndl | Rare Dirndl

 • AND I’m sure I forgot a bunch!

-Our winter wedding with my best friends in my bridesmaid Dirndl designs, 2016.
+Our winter wedding with my best friends in my bridesmaid German Dirndl designs, 2016.
 Click here to read more about the wedding and how we incorporated our heritage into the entire day.

 It goes without saying that 2020 brought about some challenges for Rare Dirndl.
 While I was preparing for a 3 week maternity leave, suddenly everything changed and some quick pivots were made to keep our team together and safe.
 We started using our blouse elastic and dirndl linings to make masks for our customers and to donate.
 We were able to donate over 500 masks to front line workers in Chicago, specifically Swedish Covenant Hospital, CPD, Misericordia Home, Masks for Moms, & La Casa Norte

-simple traditional dirndl for everyday
+simple traditional dirndl dress for everyday wear

 A lot has changed since 2010.
 New location, we are now a small team of women instead of a one gal show, our product offerings have varied and the logo has changed, but the core values of the brand remain the same!
 Inclusivity, creativity, thoughtfulness & respect remain the heart of Rare Dirndl.
 We continue to be passionate about helping people connect with their German heritage without sacrificing their personal style and I look forward to many more years of fun to come.